OpenPodcastAPI/api-specs/docs/subscriptions/update.md

 PATCH /subscriptions/{guid}
 ```

 This endpoint allows clients to update information about a subscription.
+The client can update the following information:

+* The podcast's GUID
+* The podcast's feed URL
+* An update to the subscription status for the user

-It returns the following information:
+This endpoint returns the following information:

 :::{list-table}
 :header-rows: 1